Georgemouts/Text_To_Speech_App/README.md

 # Text_To_Speech
-Application that allows to edit and transform documents to  audio
+Application that allows to edit and transform documents to  audio.
+UOI-Project for software engineering